ws-garcia/VBA-CSV-interface/api/properties/endingrecord.md

 ---

 ## Remarks
-Use the `EndingRecord` property in combination with the `StartingRecord` property for import a certain range of records from a desired CSV file.
+The `EndingRecord` property must be used in combination with the `StartingRecord` property for import a certain range of records from a desired CSV file.

 See also:
  [StartingRecord property](https://ws-garcia.github.io/VBA-CSV-interface/api/properties/startingrecord.html).